 In all cases, juvenile detainees are afforded regular exercise, have access to mental health services; medical services, including dental care; and contact with their families, to the maximum extent possible.
 In Iraq, families are able to visit young detainees in person.
-In Afghanistan, families have the opportunity to maintain contact through video-teleconference calls (VTC) and plans are underway to facilitate family visits in the future.
+In Afghanistan, families have the opportunity to maintain contact through video-teleconference calls and plans are underway to facilitate family visits in the future.

-Given the numbers of juvenile detainees in Iraq, we have developed a robust program to address their special needs.
+Given the numbers of juvenile detainees in Iraq, the US Military has developed a robust program to address their special needs.
 In consultation with the Iraqi Government, a Juvenile Education Center was opened on August 12, 2007, to provide basic educational instruction for all juvenile detainees up to age 17.
+The program is designed so that the juveniles can continue their education after their release, and efforts are being made to incorporate the Iraqi Ministry of Education standards and curriculum.

 The education center features classrooms, a library, a medical treatment facility, and four soccer and athletic fields.
 Juveniles are afforded the chance to exercise, to paint, and to participate in activities appropriate for their ages.
-The aim is to offer hope for personal growth through education and to empower the juvenile detainees through proper counseling and guidance, to make positive contributions toward rebuilding their country.
+The aim is to contribute positively to the future of Iraq by offering hope for personal growth through education and by working to empower the juvenile detainees through proper counseling and guidance.
+Our hope is that these educational opportunities will spark a desire inside these young people to continue their education and allow them to make positive contributions toward rebuilding their country.

 The U.S. has detained no more than 8 juveniles at Guantanamo Bay.

-Two individuals who were juveniles at the time of capture remain in U.S.

-detention at Guantanamo and are facing criminal charges under the Military cases continue to move forward and pre-trial hearings have begun before military judges.
+Two individuals who were juveniles at the time of capture remain in U.S. detention at Guantanamo and are facing criminal charges under the Military Commissions Act of 2006 - Omar Khadr and Mohammed Jawad.
+Both cases continue to move forward and pre-trial hearings have begun before military judges.
 The Optional Protocol for Children in Armed Conflict does not prohibit criminal prosecution of those under the age of 18, nor does it prohibit the detention of juveniles.
 In the Khadr case, the military judge specifically ruled that "Nothing in th[is] Protocol prohibits the trial of Mr. Khadr by this commission."
 Further, he determined that the rules for military commission provide broad scope to consider age in mitigation of any possible sentence.